maspadaru/ares/README.md

 **Util** - Contains classes useful in other modules such as exceptions, timeline.
-Instances of the Grounding class present in this module are used as the basic block of data throughout the Laser++ reasoning engine.
+Instances of the Grounding class present in this module are used as the basic block of data throughout the ARES reasoning engine.
 It is used to represent such data as input facts, output conclusions or store annotated groudings of formulas present in the program being evaluated.

-### Implementing reasoner applications using the  Laser++ engine
+### Implementing reasoner applications using the  ARES engine

-Laser++ is a reasoning engine that can be used to implement systems capable of real-time semantic inference on stream of data.
+ARES is a reasoning engine that can be used to implement systems capable of real-time semantic inference on stream of data.

 In order to implement a reasoning application, the user need only to implement the
-`laser::core::IOManager` interface found in *include/core/io_manager.h*.
+`ares::core::IOManager` interface found in *include/core/io_manager.h*.
 This
 implementation should reflect the application specific needs regarding reading and parsing of the input stream, as well as formatting and writing of the output stream.
 An example of such an implementation can be found in the folder *include/example* and *src/example*.

-Laser comes with a built in *RuleParser* class found in the _rule_ module.
+ARES comes with a built in *RuleParser* class found in the _rule_ module.
 If the application requires a diferent syntax for expressing logic rules, users can implement their own rule parser instead.

-Once the *IOManager* interface is implemented, an application can use the Laser++ reasoning engine by constructing an instance of the `laser::core::Reasoner` class found in *include/core/reasoner.h* and *src/core/reasoner.cpp* respectively.
+Once the *IOManager* interface is implemented, an application can use the ARES reasoning engine by constructing an instance of the `ares::core::Reasoner` class found in *include/core/reasoner.h* and *src/core/reasoner.cpp* respectively.

-Laser stores global settings in the `laser::util::Settings` class.
+ARES stores global settings in the `ares::util::Settings` class.
 The class includes settings such as the chase algorithm used to materialize existentially quantified values.
 This settings should be set before parsing the rules and intantiating the